ohughes16/stock-analysis/README.md

 # stock-analysis

 ## Overview of Project

+This project was designed to compare the efficiency of different VBA logic to make the run a fasater analysis.
+The original macro created utliized a nested for loop,
 ## Results
 ## Summary
 ### What are the advantages or disadvantages of refactoring code?